 Project rejected date (YYYY-MM-DD), if applicable

-Refer to the above variable for guidance on extracting the correct date, as the process will be the same.
+Refer to the previous variable (project approval date) for guidance on extracting the correct date, as the process will be the same.

 Nearest town/city, and province

-Should be provided in the project summary.
+Is often provided directly in the project summary or in a map showing the location of the project.

-Latitude (Decimal degrees, to 5 decimal places)
+Latitude (Decimal degrees, up to 5 decimal places)

 There are multiple ways to extract coordinates for a project’s location.
-If coordinates for the proposed project site are directly listed in the IA application (in decimal degrees), those can be copied.
-If coordinates are listed but in an alternative format (e.g., degrees-minutes-seconds, Township and Range in the prairie provinces), the reviewer will need to convert the coordinates to decimal degrees.
-Online converters can be used to streamline this process.
+If coordinates for the proposed project site are directly listed in the IA application in decimal degrees, these can be noted directly in the spreadsheet.
+If coordinates are listed but in an alternative format (e.g., degrees-minutes-seconds, UTM coordinates, or Township and Range in the prairie provinces), the reviewer will need to convert the coordinates to decimal degrees.
+Online converters, can be used to streamline this process (e.g., here, here and here).

-In most cases, a map will be present in the IA application.
-It is possible to use these maps and other accompanying information to locate the project on Google Maps, then right clickcopy coordinates with the cursor near the approximate center of the project site.
+In most cases, a map will be present in the IA application documents.
+It is possible to calculate the project location using these maps (and utilizing the above online converters, if needed).

+If the coordinates cannot be sourced using the above methods (e.g., when IA documents are not available), please use any relevant information to locate the project on Google Maps (some major projects are also tagged in Google Maps), then right click and select ‘copy coordinates’ with the cursor near the approximate center of the project site.
 The default setting in Google Maps is decimal degrees.

-Longitude (Decimal degrees, to 5 decimal places)
+Longitude (Decimal degrees, up to 5 decimal places)

-Refer to the above variable for guidance
+Refer to the previous variable (latitude) for guidance.

 Did the document have text searchability (CTRL-F)?

-Y/N
+Please note whether the documents could be searched using Y/N.

 Link to the IA document used for data extraction

-Here, the reviewer will copy and paste the link to the document that was used to extract data for the majority of the variables.
+Please copy and paste the link to the document that was used to extract data for the majority of the variables.
 If more than one document was used to source the information, please note all document links or provide the landing page for the EIS document which contains links to all the documents used.
 Note: this link should also be included within the comment bubbles for the appropriate cells, which may include links to other documents as well.

 NOTES (anything noteworthy about data availability or the IA process itself)